Strafe153/liqpay_rs/README.md

-# Unofficial LiqPay API SDK for Rust.
+# Unofficial LiqPay API Client for Rust.

 The official documentation can be found here:
 - In Ukrainian - https://www.liqpay.ua/doc